 Optimization of the use of federal and own resources

-A recurrent problem is the lack of planning and, in particular, adequate programming of the use of public resources, which sometimes generates that the different sources of financing are suboptimally used.
-A clear example is the Popular insurance, where the lack of complete and timely information to the States to make use of their resources of free disposition in activities and works that could be financed by federal resources if a procedure had been followed Order of expenditure execution.
+A recurrent problem is the lack of planning and adequate programming of the use of public resources, which sometimes generates that the different sources of financing are suboptimally used.
+A clear example is the mexican’s Popular Insurance, where the lack of complete and timely information to the States to make use of their resources of free disposition in activities and works that could be financed by federal resources if a procedure had been followed order of expenditure execution.
 The constant change in the rules of operation and other criteria of use of federal resources deepens the problem.
-The objective will be Map the different funds to which you have access and your potential destinations according to the regulations, and tie them with the strategies of government and daily necessities to ensure their timely application according to regulations.
+The objective will be map the different funds to which you have access and your potential destinations according to the regulations, and tie them with the strategies of government and daily necessities to ensure their timely application according to regulations.

 Need for self-income strengthening